pbberlin/go-mail/README.md

 # go-mail

-* Compose emails with file attachments
+* Compose an SMTP emails with file attachments

-* Read recipient data from CSV
-* Compose messages using templates, dynamic functions and files
+* Send an email via SMTP auth